Tender Juicy Smoked Brisket Recipe

 Let Brisket Rest

-After removing from the oven, let your brisket rest wrapped in foil for at least 20-45 minutes, butter yet an hour, so that juices can redistribute throughout meat before cutting!
-If you cut into it too early, the juices run out and the brisket is drier… It’s worth the wait!
+After removing from the oven, your brisket is done, but not ready!
+Let your brisket rest wrapped in foil for at least 1 hour, but ideally 2 to 4 hours.
+To keep the temperature high for a long rest, place the wrapped brisket in an empty, insulated cooler and close the lid.
+This allows juices to fully redistribute throughout the meat before cutting!
+If you cut into it too early, the juices run out and the brisket is drier—it’s worth the wait!

 Using a sharp knife.
 Slice your brisket against the meat grains.
 Meat fibers are long, and you do not want them to be long in the slices you cut (or it’s tougher).
 Brisket fibers go the long way through the brisket, so cut across the short direction.